ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - [Erigon](https://github.com/ledgerwatch/erigon)

-It is also worth noting that client diversity is an [issue on the execution layer](https://clientdiversity.org/), with Geth being run on about 85% of all Ethereum nodes.
-It is recommended that readers on this page at least consider running a minority execution client.
+It is also worth noting that client diversity is an [issue on the execution layer](https://clientdiversity.org/), with Geth being run on a supermajority (>66%) of all Ethereum nodes.
+It is recommended that readers on this page consider running a minority execution client.

 **Note that OpenEthereum [has been deprecated](https://medium.com/openethereum/gnosis-joins-erigon-formerly-turbo-geth-to-release-next-gen-ethereum-client-c6708dd06dd) and is no longer being maintained.** Use it with caution and preferably switch to another client implementation.